 But companies are also a form of organisation.
 In a review of a book by Meir Dan-Cohen Organizational Jurisprudence Richard B Stewart agreed with Dan-Cohen's criticism of the failure of current legal theory to take sufficient account of the organisation. "..."prevailing legal theory is ultimately based on a two-tier conception of society that comprehends only individuals and government.
 This model of political individualism tends either to personify organizations, investing them with the same rights and responsibilities as individuals, or to dissolve them into a mere aggregation of individuals that lacks independent jurisprudential significance.
 This approach, however, fails to address the distinctive and important characteristics of organizations http://blogs.law.harvard.edu/corpgov/2012/06/27/corporate-law-and-the-team-production-problem/ last accessed on 11 November 2014.
+J. H. Farrar.
+(1998) "Frankenstein Incorporated or Fools' Parliament?
+Revisiting the such as corporations."
+Prescient though Adam Smith was, he and subsequent classical economists focused on individuals rather than organisations.
+The fatal flaw in modern agency theory is that it does not take account of the fact that a modern company is an entity, a form of organization with an internal as well as an external aspect.

-&lt;sup>88 J. H. Farrar.
+J. H. Farrar.
 (1998) "Frankenstein Incorporated or Fools' Parliament?
 Revisiting the Concept of the Corporation in Corporate Governance," (1998) 10 Bond Law Review: 142.

-&lt;sup>89 R. H. Coase, "The Nature of the Firm" in R. H. Coase The Firm, the Market and the Law (The University of Chicago Press, Chicago, 1988) 33.
+R. H. Coase, "The Nature of the Firm" in R. H. Coase The Firm, the Market and the Law (The University of Chicago Press, Chicago, 1988) 33.